MuhtasimTanmoy/notebook/architecture/browser.md

     - Bytecode

 - JS engine comes with `JIT`, Garbage collector
-- Runtime the stuff language put that you actually dont wrote. ( translation cost occurs one )
+- Runtime, the pieces of code language add that you don't write. ( translation cost occurs one )

 ### Interpretation and compilation
 - Compiled is fast interpreted is repeated
-- Compilers can optimize ahead as they have full picture
+- Compilers can optimize ahead as they have the full picture
 - Interpreters in js introduced monitor warm functions
 - Stub > Chunks > += with similar datatypes on both side
 eventually optimizing translation time

 ### Notes
 - Polyfill backward compatibility
-- Perforamnce Measure
+- Performance Measure
     - Critical rendering path optimize
     - Time to first meaningful paint